CommodoreOS/PCUAE/README.md

 And thats it... :) Internet on THEA500... :)

+Added to AmigaSYS4 AmiSSL 4.5 so you can use https sites now, they now load ok.

 Video is here of it working in IBrowse 2.4... https://www.youtube.com/watch?v=Nvx4wTqNels

 Updated the way PCUAE loaded TheCarousels and speeded its loading time so its a bit faster.